 The City of St. Catharines Cultural Funding Task Force presented nine recommendations to City Council at their Dec.
 14 meeting.
 Recommendations directing increased funding level targets, policy revisions and program priorities were approved in principal, with the 2016 budget request directed to the Budget Standing Committee for consideration.

 The City of St. Catharines is currently revising the St. Catharines Cultural Investment Policy (SCCIP) and the Festival and Events Policy (F&E).
-On Wednesday, Feb.
-17, two sessions will be held to present a draft revision of the policy.
-Community members are invited to attend and public feedback will be welcomed at these sessions.
+The Arts and Culture Advisory Committee will be reviewing a final draft of the policy at their March 2016 meeting.
+If interested in the draft material please contact Culture Services staff.

 Since the St. Catharines Cultural Investment Program (SCCIP) was launched in 2004 - the City has invested over 1.5 million in 67 cultural organizations serving community residents.
 Are these cultural grants generating a suitable return on investment?
 Have the original program goals been met?
 Have we responded to the program's core purpose?